v6d-io/v6d/docs/tutorials/kubernetes.rst

       :text: Vineyard operator
       :classes: btn-block stretched-link
    ^^^^^^^^^^^^
-   Vineyard operator is at the central role of integration with Kubernetes.
+   The Vineyard operator serves as the central component for seamless integration with Kubernetes.